-The project would not alter pedestrian or vehicle access to the project site or introduce incompatible design features or equipment that would substantially increase the risk of hazards, and the project would not substantially increase hazards due to a design feature.
+The project would not alter pedestrian or vehicle access to the project sites or introduce incompatible design features or equipment that would substantially increase the risk of hazards, and the project would not substantially increase hazards due to design features.
 Therefore, the proposed project would have no impact.